 Remember to connect the email accounts that your child uses on the computer to Bark.
 To connect these accounts (like Gmail and Outlook), check out this article.

-How do I know it's monitoring?
+How do I know if monitoring is working?

 Reviewing Alerts Found

-Learn more here about what makes Bark's content monitoring unique.
+Learn more about what makes Bark's content monitoring unique.

 Will I get alerted if the extension is removed?